OniDaito/pxljs/README.markdown

 This last line is the final piece of the puzzle.
 We create an App that takes a number of parameters...

 * The 'webgl-canvas' refers to which canvas object on the page we want to use (by id)
-* this refers to the object to be wrapped by PXLjs (in this case, the global context)
+* context refers to the object to be wrapped by PXLjs (in this case, the global context)
 * init refers to the init method we just defined above.
 * draw refers to which function will be used by PXLjs to draw to the screen.